rkt/rkt/Documentation/trying-out-rkt.md

 For Mac (and other Vagrant) users we have set up a `Vagrantfile`.
 Make sure you have [Vagrant](https://www.vagrantup.com/) 1.5.x or greater installed.

-First, download the `Vagrantfile` and start a Linux machines with `vagrant up` with `rkt` installed.
+First, download the `Vagrantfile` and start a Linux machine with rkt installed by running `vagrant up`.

 ```
 git clone https://github.com/coreos/rkt